 These funds are offered based on financial need as determined by data students report on the Free Application for Federal Student Aid (FAFSA).
 Some grants also have a merit component.
 Please visit our Grants webpage for more information and types of grants.

 Scholarships are offered based on criteria such as merit, financial need, leadership, service, submission of an application, or various other criteria.
 Please visit our Scholarships webpage for more information and types of scholarships.

 Waivers are a type of aid that "waives" a portion of a student's institutional charges.
 May be awarded based on financial need, merit, submission of an application, or various other criteria.
 Please visit our Waivers webpage for more information and types of waivers.

 Earned Aid Through Employment

 Part-time employment opportunities for students.
 These funds are earned as paychecks as students work throughout the semester and do not apply directly to students' institutional (billable) charges as payment.
 Please visit our Federal Work-Study webpage for more information.

 "Borrowed aid" is financial aid that has to be repaid.

 These are funds students receive to pay for educational expenses such as external or private scholarships or third-party sponsorships which may not be listed on a student's financial aid offer from the University.
 Notify us if you will receive financial assistance not listed on your financial aid offer.
 Additional resources may result in adjustments to other financial aid.
-Changes to the original aid offer will be viewable on a student's online Financial Aid Information (accessed via the WVU Portal).
+Changes to the original aid offer will be viewable on a student's online Financial Aid Information (via the WVU Portal).

 Other Funding Options